Boemska/h54s/README.md

 ## What is H54S?

-H54S facilitates and manages bi-directional communication between JavaScript based HTML5 Web Applications (Single Page Web Applications, Progressive Web Apps) and back-end services written in SAS, that execute on either SAS Viya or SAS v9.
+H54S facilitates and manages bi-directional communication between JavaScript based HTML5 Web Applications (Single Page Web Applications, Progressive Web Apps) and back-end services written in SAS that execute on either SAS Viya or SAS v9.
 The library aims to facilitate communication between Javascript-based UI developers and SAS developers, enabling them  to build and deploy secure, production ready Web Applications with as little friction as possible.

 ## Quick Start